dseeni/TechArtDemos/README.md

 - Delta Angles are computed between the the Mouse Vector and the 6 Screen Space vectors, with the minimum delta returning the closest Axis or Tool Handle to the cursor.
+- In the case of orthographic alignment of the 3D camera, that axis is excluded from axial comparisons.

 are projected from 3D Space to Screen Space
 Based on Manipulator to Camera Space projection, SnapAlign can calculate the